 …The ESV text reads, the man who does not love his wife but divorces her.
 This rendering understands the Hebrew (and the Gk. of the Septuagint) in the sense of, “For he hates (or “does not love”) [and] he divorces.”
 The action of “hating” and thus “divorcing” is seen also in Deut.
 24:3; further, the idea of a man “hating” his wife appears in Gen. 29:31; Duet.
 21:15-17; 22:13; each case in the sense of “loving less” or “ceasing to love.”…Although divorce based on loss of affection was under OT civic law, it is nowhere morally approved (unlike divorce based on a spouse’s sexual infidelity or desertion).
 This is so, as Malachi stresses, because divorce based merely on the loss of affection breaks the marriage covenant and defiles one’s character, since it is untrue to the creation ideal of faithfulness (Gen. 2:24; see note on Deut.
 24:1-4).

 Nowhere is it written that God hates divorce.
 It is an incorrect assumption drawn by a mistranslated verse.
-The main point and context of this passage is God’s concern for the women!
+The main point of this passage is God’s concern for the women!
+A man who does not love (hates) his wife and thus puts her away or divorces her is dealing treacherously with her.
+True love fights and never fails.
 How did we miss that?
 Clearly, God does not like to see them treated this way and calls such treatment treacherous.
 He greatly desires husbands to be faithful!
 It’s not the act of divorce that God is worried about in this passage–it’s the hardness of heart, the unfaithfulness, and the well-being of women he’s concerned about!
 Somewhere along the line this verse came to be all about God’s great displeasure, and even anger, toward the act of divorce when there’s no such indication.
 And as far as whether God gets angry or not, check out my in-depth study on the Anger of the Lord.

 A key verse that influenced the ESV translation of Malachi 2:16 was Deuteronomy 24:1-4 which says this: